spark3dp/print-manager/README.md

 print-manager
 ===========

-Provides desktop support for printer management and print preparation.
-Primarily for use in Print Studio.
+Print Manager is a desktop utility which identifies and connects 3D printers and converts files for delivery to a particular model of 3D printer.
+The utility is used by Print Studio.

-The software here abstracts a command interface to supported printers, this allows a "printable" to be sent to a printer and it's state monitored.
+On supported 3D printers, Print Manager converts a set of native 3D printer commands into a format recognized by the supported printer models, allowing a "printable" file to be sent to a specific printer model.

 This repository has further information at [Print Manager 1.1](https://spark.autodesk.com/developers/showcase/d0716b0d-5cb4-4959-9f10-032be8591c2a) and at [adding your printer] (https://spark.autodesk.com/developers/reference/introduction/printer-manufacturers-2/integrate-your-printer-model).
 Please note that accessing this information requires a login.

+<b>To see full documentation of print-manager and download print studio, please request access to the developer portal at
+ <a href="https://spark.autodesk.com/developers/" target="_blank">https://spark.autodesk.com/developers/</a>.</b>

 For Print Manager to start you must download the geometry processor that is attached to the releases see [Print Manager Releases](https://github.com/spark3dp/print-manager/releases)